// AUTONOMOUS CONTENT CREATION

 Tuning the gate over time

-2. Review the last 30 rejected outputs.
-What patterns?
-If the same phrase keeps triggering regeneration but eventually slips through, escalate strictness or add specific phrase variations.
+2. Review the last thirty rejected outputs.
+What patterns show up?
+If the same phrase keeps triggering regeneration but eventually slips through anyway, escalate it — add its variations and synonyms so the model has nowhere to route.

 Frequently asked questions